How much caffeine is in your drink — and how long it lasts

 Stop guessing.
 Track it in one tap.

-TrackCaffeine answers the question once.
-CoffeeLog answers it every day — logging drinks, showing the live decay curve on your home screen, and warning you before caffeine reaches your sleep.
+This site answers the question once.
+CoffeeLog answers it every day — logging what you drink, showing caffeine fade in real time, and telling you the last cup you can have before it reaches your sleep.